 Our City has many on-road bike lanes and off-road paths for people riding a bicycle for travel or recreation.

-There are also a number of on-road bike lanes that provide an alternative safe method of travelling by bicycle throughout the City.
+There are also a number of other on-road bike lanes that provide an alternative safe method of travelling by bicycle throughout the City.

 Trip planners and maps